 It took a long time for me to figure out that I had been listening to the stories about God and Jesus from other people.
-I read the stories my self but I let others tell me what they really meant.
-It took a long time to realize that what I was missing was a relationship with God and trusting God to help me understand the story.
+I read the stories myself, but I let others tell me what they really meant.
+Over the years, I came to realize that what I was missing was a relationship with God and trusting God to help me understand the story.

-My grandmother started taking me to church and she did stop drinking, smoking and cussing.
+My grandmother started taking me to church and she did stop drinking, smoking, and cussing.
 That had to be divine intervention.
-It would not be the last time something happened in my life that I know God’s hand was there.
-But I don’t believe she ever came to know the God who loved the world enough to sacrifice His son for us.
+It would not be the last time something happened in my life where I knew God’s hand intervened.
+But I don’t believe my grandmother ever came to know the God who loved the world enough to sacrifice His son for us.
 The story of God she told me was that God was a vengeful punishing God.
 She had stories from the Bible to prove it.
 When I heard in church that God loves us just as our earthly father loves us, well…it seemed to prove her point.
 I had already had two fathers who were punishing and vengeful.

 She also said that bad things happen because we are bad.
-Well.. so many bad things had happened that I wondered what I could have done that was so very bad that it would keep God from loving me.
-I felt that God couldn’t possibly love me..in fact I didn’t know anyone that I believed loved me.
+Yes…. so many bad things had happened that I wondered what I could have done that was so very wrong that it would keep God from loving me.
+I felt that God couldn’t possibly love me..in fact, I didn’t know anyone that I believed was capable of loving me.

 Those beliefs followed me.
 As a young wife and mother, we lived in the church (I married a Southern Baptist so that is what we were.).
 My husband was a deacon, his father was a deacon..I taught children’s.Sunday school, VBS, youth , severed on any committee that had to do with kids and food.
 That was the extent of service women were allowed to have.